Tympan/Tympan_Rev_F_Hardware/README.md

 It is advised to close the Adafruit App after the upload process is complete, and then restart if you intend to use it again right away.

+## Compiling the Fimrware
+Ideally, you do not need to compile the firmware; you would just use the pre-compiled HEX file already included with this repository.
+But, if you do need to re-compile, you will need to install the Arduino IDE.
+ Then, via the Arduino "Boards Manager", install support for "Adafruit nRF52".
+Finally, clone this "Tympan Rev F Hardware" repo to your local computer to get the existing source code for our nRF52840 firmware.

+Once everything is installed, open "nRF52840_firmware.ino" in the Arduino IDE.
+Make the changes that you'd like.
+Under the "Tools" menu, choose "Board" and set it to "Adafruit Feather nRF52840 Express".
+Compile.
+Be aware that you cannot upload the firmware to the nRF52840 on the Tympan from the Arduino IDE.
+You must use the hardware connection or over-the-air connection as described in the sections above.
+To enable either method, you must ask the Arduino IDE to "Export Compiled Binary" via the "Sketch" menu.
+The HEX and DAT files will be produced in the "build" directory within the sketch's directory.